ENROLLING NOW FOR LONDON AND MANCHESTER 2018

-The School of Journalism Manchester and the NCTJ: All News Associates courses are accredited by the National Council for the Training of Journalists (NCTJ) and recognised as the best in the country.
+The School of Journalism and the NCTJ: All News Associates courses are accredited by the National Council for the Training of Journalists (NCTJ) and recognised as the best in the country.
 In 2016, the top courses in the UK were all taught by News Associates – eclipsing those taught at universities.
 And in 2018, we’re still the best – read more.

 The School of Journalism will make sure you leave with an impressive academic record.
 But more importantly you will be an all-round journalist armed with all the essential practical skills and necessary industry qualifications to walk straight into a journalism job.
 Whether you want to become a photojournalist, sports journalist, fashion reporter, news reporter or travel writer, this course will ensure you are ready to kick-start your journalism career.